-All members of the Audit Committee are non-executive directors.
+All members of the Audit Committee are non-executive directors including a chair of the Audit Committee appointed by the Board.
+The Chair of the Board is excluded from membership of this committee.
 Executive members of the Board and other senior executives attend as required by the Chairman.